knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Best Practices

 - Centralize ConfigMaps: Store all ConfigMaps in a dedicated directory in your Git repository (e.g., `k8s/configmaps/`).
-- Use Descriptive Naming: Name ConfigMaps clearly (e.g., `app-name-environment-config`) to avoid confusion.
+- Use Descriptive Naming: Name ConfigMaps cn

+- learly (e.g., `app-name-environment-config`) to avoid confusion.
 - Document Changes: Include a `CHANGELOG.md` in your repository to document ConfigMap updates alongside application changes.
 - Backup ConfigMaps: Periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.